TomHart/laravel-restful-controller/README.md

 ```

-* If you want it to render views for index, show, or store, add a views property
+* If you want it to render views for index, show, or store, add a `$views` property
 ```php

     /**